Siebel Security Guide > Security Adapter Authentication >

 The stages in a database authentication process are:

-- The user enters a database account's username and password to a Siebel application login form.
+- The user enters a database account's username and password to a Siebel Business Applications login form.

 - The Siebel Web Server Extension (SWSE) passes the user credentials to the AOM, which in turn passes them to the authentication manager.

 - The authentication manager hashes the password, if

 TRUE for the data source specified for the database security adapter, and passes the user credentials to the database security adapter.